-A guide to problems, costs, maintenance and repair for your 1998 Mazda 626
+A guide to repairs, service, and maintenance costs for your 1998 Mazda 626

 If the engine cranks but does not start, it may be caused by a tripped inertia switch.
 Switch the key to "ON" and the fuel pump should be heard running for a second or two.
 Listen at the gas filler if necessary.
 If you do not hear the pump the inertia switch should be reset, it will "click" when it is reset.